floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 be a compilation error, but a runtime error in the sokol-gfx validation layer, so please make sure to test your code in debug build mode.
-The validation layer is automatically enabled when the `NDEBUG` flag is set, which is the defacto-standard used by most C/C++ build system for identifying debug build mode, but if you compile your code directly without a build system you may need to set the `NDEBUG` define explicitly (or alternatively the `SOKOL_DEBUG` define which also activates the validation layer) - also while at it,
+The validation layer is automatically enabled when the `NDEBUG` flag is set, which is the defacto-standard used by most C/C++ build systems for identifying debug build mode, but if you compile your code directly without a build system you may need to set the `NDEBUG` define explicitly (or alternatively the `SOKOL_DEBUG` define which also activates the validation layer) - also while at it,